breitnw/breitnw/README.md

-I'm a PhD student at Northwestern researching programming languages, specifically in the area of contract systems.
+I'm a PhD student at Northwestern researching programming languages, with an emphasis on contract systems.
 I'm a big fan of beautiful abstractions and human-made software.

 Here are some cool things I've made: